rostools/cog-flow-intro/index.md

 In the following sections, we evaluate commonly used branching strategies to decide on which strategy fits the project and our needs the best.
 These strategies include: **Trunk-based development**, **Git flow**, and **GitHub flow**.

-NB: To keep this decision post from getting too long, the strategies and their differences are outlined in a rather simple way, which might result in the loss of some nuances.
+Note: To keep this decision post relatively short, the strategies and their differences are outlined in a rather simple way, which might result in the loss of some nuances.

 ### Trunk-Based Development